ntemposd/my-website/content/docs/employee/codebender/index.md

 Codebender is the easiest, most advanced Arduino IDE for hobbyists, educators, and professionals.
 Write code easily in a great code editor, find bugs faster with the improved error output, and get inspiration by searching in the 350,000+ Arduino sketches on the platform.

-## My Role
+## My Role at codebender

-Throughout my time at wappier I have been managing products in the data visualization and adtech verticals.
-My main responsibilities were
+Throughout my time at codebender we've tried to launch a spin-off product for K12 children,  targeting mainly STEM teachers.
+Playboard was a K12 educational product comprised of

 * Advocating the product vision throughout the development cycles
 * Crafting product roadmaps